moonmaster9000/specdown/README.markdown

 ## TODO

-This library is still very new, but we are rapidly adding features to it.
+This library is still very new, but I am rapidly adding features to it.
 Here's what is on the immediate horizon:

 * offer the option of outputing the actual markdown while it executes, instead of "..F....FF......"
 * Better stack traces / reporting